The coaching service and the information I rant about HERE are not for everyone.

-It’s mainly used to coach those who:
+It’s mainly used to coach, help, and inform those who:

 What’s the school book example of a client?

-High performers or “type A” personalities are those who get here when it comes to stress however.
-Those are often office workers of some kind, leaders and managers – generally in the middle so they’re got plenty of responsibility but they’re not totally in control – or company owners, but might as well be healthcare workers.
+High performers or “type A” personalities get here when it comes to stress.
+Those are often office workers of some kind, leaders, and managers – generally in the middle, so they’ve got plenty of responsibility, but they’re not totally in control.
+They could also be company owners or healthcare workers.
 People who want to perform more than they are capable of.
-Those who work practically always, except for when she’s exercising like a maniac.
-The most common age-span might be ~25-45.
+Those who work practically always, except when she’s exercising like a maniac.
+The most common age span might be ~25-45.